Jonas Andersson (politician, born 1972)

 Jonas Andersson (born 1972) is a Swedish politician.
 He was a member of the Riksdag for the Sweden Democrats party.

-Andersson is a youth support worker, in particular working with adopted minors of immigrant backgrounds, and was also a lecturer of leisure studies at a community college in Skellefteå.
+Andersson is a youth support worker, in particular working with adopted minors of immigrant backgrounds, and was also a lecturer in leisure studies at a community college in Skellefteå.
 He was elected as a member of the Riksdag during the 2018 Swedish general election.
 He is sometimes referred to as Jonas Andersson i Skellefteå to distinguish him from Jonas Andersson i Linghem (born 1989), another member of the Riksdag for the same party.

-He stood down at the 2022 Swedish general election.
+He stood down in the 2022 Swedish general election.